sharmainec/tp/docs/DeveloperGuide.md

 The find feature is facilitated by `ModelManager`.
 It extends `Model` implements `updateFilteredFlashcardList` which returns an unmodifiable view of flashcards matching the specified keywords in the GUI.

 The find feature relies on the `FindCommandParser` and `PhraseContainsKeywordsPredicate`.
-Multiple keywords can be given for both english and foreign phrases. `FindCommandParser` uses `PhraseContainsKeywordsPredicate` to select flashcards that matches the keywords.
+Multiple keywords can be given for both English and foreign phrases. `FindCommandParser` uses `PhraseContainsKeywordsPredicate` to select flashcards that matches the keywords.

 The following sequence diagram shows how the `find` command works: